Nanojaw/FRAME/README.md

 ## Syntax
 #### Basic structure
-`instruction place; parameter, parameter`
+`instruction place (parameter, parameter)`

-The basic structure of FRAME is built on a system where a built-in instruction is entered, this is then followed by a place for saving the result and a semicolon marking the beginning of the subsequent parameters.
-The parameters are separated by a comma.
+The basic structure of FRAME is built on a system where a built-in instruction is entered, this is then followed by a place for saving the result.
+The parameters are surrounded by parenthesis and separated with a comma.

-In FRAME some instructions do not return anything and are therefore written `instruction parameter, parameter`
+In FRAME some instructions do not return anything and are therefore written `instruction (parameter, parameter)`

+When passing the result of a instruction directly to another instruction the place is omitted and the `instruction (parameter, parameter)` syntax is used

 modules for importing code

 structures for clumping variables and functions

 block = pointer with size

+    fn fib (x: int) out: int
+        if smaller x, 3
+            return 1
+        else
+            return (add (do (fib, subtract (x, 1)), do (fib, subtract (x, 2)))

 ### Instructions
 `do` calls a function : `do var; function_name, parameter`